BenQuigley/RFPStore/README.rst

 1. Hook up to Heroku
 2. Create frontend for users in Bootstrap
-3. Implement backend in Flask
+3. Implement file upload in Flask
 4. Get everything out of the output/ folder that's not automatically generated.

 Requirements